 The 1 Email Tactic You’re Probably Not Using, But Should

 Email signatures are very under-utilized when it comes to post-click landing page traffic generation.
 Having your staff include a link in their email signature can be a huge return on absolutely zero investment.
 Inserting a link under your email signature is a one-time thing, that can deliver repeatedly for you.

 Here’s an example of this in action, not the greatest anchor text (How to drive more traffic to your site), but you get the idea:

 This strategy does not even apply to email marketing or newsletters.
 Literally every time one of your staff members sends an email, your post-click landing page link has click-through potential.
 Think of the possibilities!

 3. Event Booth Traffic Leads to post-click landing page Traffic

 A common method for businesses to attract booth visitors at events and trade shows is to host a contest or offer a price discount code.
 Once attendees visit your booth, the only way they can be entered into the contest or be eligible for the discount is to fill out your post-click landing page form.

 Tactics like this help demonstrate why 67% of B2B content marketers consider event marketing to be their most effective strategy (helping your post-click landing page earn free traffic and conversions in the process).

 The key thing is to differentiate your efforts and experiment.

 The above list is certainly not exhaustive on how to grow your unpaid post-click landing page traffic.
 Pay-per-click advertising is not exclusive to Google Ads, Bing Ads, banner ads, or even sponsored ads on Facebook and Twitter.

 Hopefully you understand there are many creative ways to generate free post-click landing page traffic.
 The more you experiment, the greater chance your post-click landing pages will have to earn more views (and ultimately conversions)!
-Turn ad clicks into conversions, create dedicated, fast-loading post-click pages for every offer.
-See how to provide all of your audiences with unique post-click experiences by signing up for an Instapage Enterprise demo today.
+Turn ad clicks into conversions, create dedicated, fast-loading post-click pages for every offer using the Instapage platfrom.
+See how to provide all of your audiences with unique post-click landing pages by signing up for an Instapage Enterprise demo today.